aisingapore/Llama-SEA-LION-v3-70B

 Key Capabilities

-• General Language Tasks: Evaluated on tasks such as Question Answering, Sentiment Analysis, Toxicity Detection, Translation, Abstractive Summarization, Causal Reasoning, and Natural Language Inference using the SEA-HELM benchmark.
+• Evaluated on SEA-HELM: Performance is assessed using the SEA-HELM benchmark, covering tasks like Question Answering, Sentiment Analysis, Toxicity Detection, Translation, Abstractive Summarization, Causal Reasoning, and Natural Language Inference.

-• Constraint Following: Assessed for its ability to adhere to specific instructions and constraints in both English and SEA languages via SEA-IFEval, a localized version of IFEval.
+• Constraint Following: Evaluated with SEA-IFEval, a localized version of IFEval, to measure the model's ability to adhere to specific instructions and constraints in both English and SEA languages.

 Good For

-• Applications requiring robust language understanding and generation in multiple Southeast Asian languages.
+• Applications requiring strong language understanding and generation in multiple Southeast Asian languages.